 Dynamique Audio Zenith 2 and Halo 2 cables

 First, a little background.
-I found that Dynamique Audio is manufactured in Great Britain, and has been in business since 2009.
+I found that Dynamique Audio is manufactured in Great Britain and has been in business since 2009.
 As far as I’m concerned, that still qualifies as new when it comes to breaking into this highly competitive market.
-After an extended listening session with their Zenith 2 speaker cables and Zenith (one meter) digital RCA, a pair of Halo 2 interconnects and AC cords, I am quite adamant this reference class cable is going to be around for years to come.
-Hassany’s background is in IT, but he shifted to more an industrial engineering approach once gaining experience in materials science, metallurgy and industrial processes, such as manual and CNC machining, anodizing, electroplating, etc. Unhappy with the cables on the market at the time, he decided to build his own.
+After an extended listening session with their Zenith 2 speaker cables and Zenith (one meter) digital RCA, a pair of Halo 2 interconnects, and AC cords, I am pretty adamant that this reference-class cable is going to be around for years to come.
+Hassany’s background is in IT, but he shifted to a more industrial engineering approach after gaining experience in materials science, metallurgy, and industrial processes, including manual and CNC machining, anodizing, and electroplating.
+Unhappy with the cables on the market at the time, he decided to build his own.
 Imagine that!

-Prior to 2009, Hassany’s early homemade efforts proved very popular in Great Britain, giving birth to commercial aspirations.
+Prior to 2009, Hassany’s early homemade efforts proved very popular in Great Britain, sparking commercial aspirations.
 Before long, Hassany was approached to act as an OEM for more established brands; his next step was invariably formalizing his own cable designs under the Dynamique Audio label.
-An avid audiophile, Hassany had owned cables from pretty much every cable brand available and admits there are some great designs out there, though few delivered the performance Hassany desired over the entire frequency range… most have a character and some form of coloration.
-Some are clearly fast while others (especially the ones with network boxes), according to Hassany, offer attractive yet colored bass.
-Some are both musical and honest but simply “a poor value” (meaning expensive).
+An avid audiophile, Hassany had owned cables from nearly every cable brand available and admits that there are some great designs out there.
+However, few have delivered the performance Hassany desired over the entire frequency range.
+Most have a character and some form of coloration.
+Some are fast, while others (especially those with network boxes), according to Hassany, offer attractive yet colored bass.
+Some are both musical and honest, but simply “a poor value” (meaning expensive).
 Hassany thought he could offer more.

-The Dynamique Audio cables for review arrived via TNT international just a few days after being shipped.
-Upon opening the package, I found the cables presented in very well-made boxes, each foil stamped with the Dynamic Audio logo, and marked with the model number for each individual cable.
-The cables themselves are attractive in their interwoven black mesh outer-sleeves and none are designed super thick, stiff or heavy.
-The Dynamique Audio Zenith 2, Zenith 2 digital and Halo 2 interconnects are super flexible and lightweight when compared to the Absolue cables in my downstairs setup or the many others I have reviewed over the years.
-We all are well aware that a cable’s weight and build should not be indicative of its performance… perhaps the many designs out there as thick as a reticulated python do so to in an attempt to justify their asking price.
+The Dynamique Audio cables for review arrived via TNT International just a few days after being shipped.
+Upon opening the package, I found the cables presented in very well-made boxes, each foil-stamped with the Dynamic Audio logo.
+I marked each cable with its corresponding model number.
+The cables themselves are attractive in their interwoven black mesh outer sleeves, and none are designed to be overly thick, stiff, or heavy.
+The Dynamique Audio Zenith 2, Zenith 2 digital, and Halo 2 interconnects are incredibly flexible and lightweight compared to the Absolute cables in my downstairs setup, as well as the many others I have reviewed over the years.
+We all are well aware that a cable’s weight and build should not be indicative of its performance… perhaps the many designs out there as thick as a reticulated python do so in an attempt to justify their asking price.

-I should mention that my previous cables in this system were the Absolue TIM Reference, of which our own Ed Van Winkle wrote so glowingly in these pages… and for good reason, as these French cables are certainly not cheap at nearly $12k a pair.
-There’s a unique quality about them and their ultra-refined and natural tonality is hypnotizing.
+I should mention that my previous cables in this system were the Absolue TIM Reference, of which our own Ed Van Winkle wrote so glowingly in these pages… and for good reason, as these French cables are certainly not inexpensive at nearly $ 12,000 a pair.
+There’s a unique quality about them, and their ultra-refined and natural tonality is hypnotizing.
 If I had to qualify them, as compared to the DA Zenith and Halo 2’s, I would say they may be ever-so slightly French: romantic and beguiling.

 Heck, no apologies needed for sounding so sweet.
-Duly noted, the Absolue TIM series are also extremely transparent and as wide and open as the outdoors, too.
+Duly noted, the Absolue TIM series is also highly transparent and as wide and open as the outdoors, too.
 Installing the DA Zenith and Halo 2’s proved interesting… at almost a third the price of the Absolue TIM asking price, the Dynamique Audio Zenith 2 cables retail price of $4k.
-The Halo 2 AC cords retail for $1440 each, compared to the Absolue Versailles AC cord asking price of $3k.
+The Halo 2 AC cords retail for $ 1,440 each, compared to the Absolute Versailles AC cord (asking price of $ 3,000).
 Why don’t I have less expensive cables to compare?
 Good question.
 I’ve heard a lot of great cables, but unfortunately, the better they are, the more they usually cost.
-Nowadays, $4k is considered “affordable,” as other top-tier cable manufacturers ask as much as $50k for a speaker cable.
-The Dynamique Audio brand makes far less expensive cables too, such as their Tempest 2 series, which our own Greg Voth reviewed (here) – and now regards as his new reference.
-It didn’t seem to matter that the brand cable he referenced them against was also far more expensive as well.
+Nowadays, $ 4,000 is considered “affordable,” as other top-tier cable manufacturers ask as much as $ 50,000 for a speaker cable.
+The Dynamique Audio brand also offers far less expensive cables, such as their Tempest 2 series, which our own Greg Voth reviewed (here) and now regards as his new reference.
+It didn’t seem to matter that the brand cable he referenced them against was also far more expensive.

-Back in the early ’60’s, musicians were mic’d into the far corners during the recording session.
-It was the technique of the time and used to take full advantage of the new “stereo” recordings that had just come on the scene.
+Back in the early 1960s, musicians were mic’d and panned into the far corners of the room during the recording session.
+It was the technique of the time and was used to take full advantage of the new “stereo” recordings that had just emerged.
 However, there’s significance in this too.
-For one, Coltrane’s saxophone was not so alone in that corner of the room anymore as I remembered.
+For one, Coltrane’s saxophone was not so alone in that corner of the room anymore than I remembered.
 I was able to detect the space better than I remembered amid his powerful gesticulations through his instrument.
-Through the DA Zenith and Halo 2’s, the overall sound of the recording’s space was greater resolved as though a different light shown on it and McCoy Tyner’s piano sounded distant but better defined and more dynamically tactile.
+Through the DA Zenith and Halo 2’s, the overall sound of the recording’s space became more resolved, as though a different light shone on it, and McCoy Tyner’s piano sounded distant yet better defined and more dynamically tactile.
 Garrison’s bass was surer afoot and dynamically charged while Elvin Jones was, how can I put this…more “Elvin-ny,” casting a greater light into his polyrhythmic skills.
-Strikes on the cymbals were weightier and yet possessed even more sheen; I was able to greater appreciate why Coltrane valued Elvin’s play so much during those historic recording sessions.
+Strikes on the cymbals were weightier and yet possessed even more sheen; I was able to appreciate even more why Coltrane valued Elvin’s play so much during those historic recording sessions.

 When the gang comes over for a listening session, there’s the system and then there’s the music.
-Surprisingly, through the DA Zenith and Halo 2’s, the discussions are more aimed towards the music than the sound, which is quite the usual when super mega-priced cables are in place.
+Surprisingly, through the DA Zenith and Halo 2, the discussions are more focused on the music than the sound, which is quite unusual when super-mega-priced cables are in place.
 Yet, everyone commented on the music and how alluring it sounded.
-There’s a level of truth to the source these cables bare out the longer you listen to them – or forget that you are.
+There’s a level of truth to the source; these cables bear out the longer you listen to them, or forget that you are.
 You find yourself listening and enjoying the music more than dissecting the system it’s playing through.
-Not sure how that translates in your quest for the cable that could make the Bucket List but, for me, it’s remarkable to think that list that much closer to realize in terms of affordability.
-In a world where $400k loudspeakers, $50k tone-arms and $25k audio racks are increasingly becoming the norm, it’s rewarding to know that folks are still making excellent products at realistic asking prices.
+I’m not sure how that translates in your quest for the cable that could make the Bucket List, but for me, it’s remarkable to think that list is that much closer to being realized in terms of affordability.
+In a world where $400,000 loudspeakers, $50,000 tone arms, and $25,000 audio racks are increasingly becoming the norm, it’s rewarding to know that folks are still making excellent products at realistic asking prices.

-If you’re looking for that wonderful audio gift at this holiday time, consider Dynamique Audio Zenith 2 and Halo 2 cables.
+If you’re looking for an excellent audio gift this holiday season, consider the Dynamique Audio Zenith 2 and Halo 2 cables.
 They are among the most neutral and see-through cables I’ve heard and but seldom have encountered at this asking price.
-No, they’re not cheap, but to finally be able to experience a product that qualifies as a reference caliber that many others will be judged against someday makes this a really smart purchase.
-I’m smitten by their performance so much they’ve earned my Publisher’s Choice Most Wanted Component Award for 2019! and are hereby, highly recommended.
+No, they’re not cheap, but being able to finally experience a product that qualifies as a reference caliber, against which many others will be judged someday, makes this a really smart purchase.
+I’m smitten by their performance so much that they’ve earned my Publisher’s Choice Most Wanted Component Award for 2019! and are hereby highly recommended.

 clement perry